-The other picture is a link to lids you might want to use when you open your jars later to use the contents.
+And these plastic lids are for when you open your jars later to use the contents.
 They come with a silicone ring insert that helps seal the jar and keep contents fresh in the fridge.

 Canning jars are so practical that folks have created an array of jar toppers.
 There are drinking toppers, pumps, sprayers, and more.
 There’s even a coin bank lid to turn a canning jar into a savings jar.
 The Mason Jars Makerplace carries a number of these jar toppers and accessories.
 Very fun. ↓

 Just had to include this picture of an antique jar lifter.
 My friend, OMIL (other mother-in-law), loaned it to me for a picture.
 She’s also my go-to person for answers when my sweetie and I are canning anything new.